Regularity and Stability Properties of Selective SSMs with Discontinuous Gating: Stability and Structural Properties from Passivity

-This section establishes the foundational stability guarantees and explores the core structural properties inherent in passive selective SSMs.
+We establish foundational stability guarantees and explore the core structural properties of passive selective SSMs.
 We begin by analyzing the \emph{homogeneous frozen-selection} case, where the selection signal is fixed to a reference value $x(t)\equiv 0$ and the port input is turned off $u(t)\equiv 0$.
 The resulting dynamics $\dot{h}(t)=A(\Delta(t),0)h(t)$ are determined entirely by the model's initialization, allowing us to isolate and understand its intrinsic stability and memory properties.
-As we demonstrate in our simulation study in Appendix \ref{subsec:sim_init_impact}, this baseline behavior is a powerful predictor of a model's practical performance.
+As we demonstrate in our simulation study in Appendix \ref{subsec:sim_init_impact}, this baseline behavior is a powerful predictor of a model's practical performance, and it underpins the empirical observation that the LMI-regularizer introduced in Section~\ref{sec:discrete_bridge} preserves clean MSE in our SST/Mamba experiments (Section~\ref{sec:experiments}).
 We first show how strict dissipativity leads to exponential forgetting, and then prove that the unforced dynamics possess a fundamental, well-behaved quadratic energy structure.